 ALARA's vision is that action research and action learning will be widely used and publicly shared by individuals and groups creating local and global change for the achievement of a more equitable, just, joyful, productive, peaceful and sustainable society.
 Click on the About Us tab above to find out more.

 If you would like to join ALARA, please click on the Join Group button, complete the application form, and then go to the Subscription page to pay your membership.
 Membership types include Temporary (one month), Full and Concessional, and fees are based on your home location.
 More information is available on http://www.alarassociation.org/pages/about-us/joining-alara.

-The Call for Proposals / Papers is now open.
-We have a summary of the Congress information on this website, but you will find full details on the Congress website.
+We have a summary of the Congress information on this website, but you will find full details on the Congress website where you can register.

 ALARA 2015 World Congress